senorfetty/billykimutai/README.md

-# My portfolio built using HTML, CSS, Javascript and Python
+Portfolio built using HTML, CSS, Javascript and Python